bimdata/documentation-old/doc_sphinx/viewer/create_viewer_plugin.rst

 Methods
 ------------

-The 2 methods are the simpliest possible.
+The 2 methods are the simplest possible.
-They use the $store and the hub to emit events to the Viewer.
+They use the ``$store`` and the hub to emit events to the Viewer.

 .. note::